aloicerains/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 1-memcpy.c: Functions copies n bytes from memory area src to destination dest
 * 2-strchr.c: Function locates a character and return new string from the character location
 * 3-strspn.c: Function gets the length of the a prefix substring
+* 4-strpbrk.c: Function searches for a string for any of a set of bytes